 e.
 Disregarded entity.
 For U.S. federal tax purposes, an entity that is disregarded as an entity separate from its owner is treated as a "disregarded entity."
 See Regulations section 301.7701-2(c)(2)(ii).
 Enter the owner's name on line 1.
 The name of the entity entered on line 1 should never be a disregarded entity.
 The name on line 1 should be the name shown on the income tax return on which the income should be reported.
 For example, if a foreign LLC that is treated as a disregarded entity for U.S. federal tax purposes has a single owner that is a U.S. person, the U.S. owner's name is required to be provided on line 1.
 If the direct owner of the entity is also a disregarded entity, enter the first owner that is not disregarded for federal tax purposes.
-Enter the disregarded for the disregarded entity name."
-If the owner of the disregarded entity is a foreign person, the owner must complete an appropriate Form W-8 instead of a Form W-9.
+Enter the disregarded entity's name on line 2, "Business name/disregarded entity complete an appropriate Form W-8 instead of a Form W-9.
 This is the case even if the foreign person has a U.S. TIN.